nathanreyes/v-calendar/docs/guide/README.md

   ...
 ```

 The only thing we need to do to convert this date range into a date pattern is to start adding patterns to it.
-For this simple example, we'll just target the weekends.
+For this example, we'll just target the weekends.

 <guide-readme-cal-date-patterns/>